Marcos-Fernando/AnnoTEP/README.md

 ```

 ## Repeated landscape graphs
 The landscape repeat graph is a reasonable inference of the relative ages of each element identified in a given genome.
+To create it we will use the file with the ``.align`` extension created after using ``ProcessRepeats-lite.pl``

 In the terminal, run:
 ```sh